AzureCosmosDB/azurecosmosdb-mcp-chat-app/README.md

 ### Local deployment

-For the local deployment we will be using Docker.
-For this, you can bring up the MCP server with the following commands which will build the container and then bring it up locally.
+For the local deployment we'll use Docker, and you can easily instantiate the MCP server with the following commands which  build the container and then bring it up locally.

 ```powershell
 docker-compose build
 docker-compose up -d
 ```

-After this, your MCP server will be running in endpoint [http://localhost:5000/](http://localhost:5000/).
-You will be able to connect to it from our MCP client application.
+Then your MCP server will be running in endpoint [http://localhost:5000/](http://localhost:5000/).
+You can connect to it from our MCP client application.

 ### Deployment in Azure